 Further reading & references

-- Braden Risk Assessment Tool, NHS Quality Improvement Scotland
+- Braden Risk Assessment Tool; Healthcare Improvement Scotland

-- Pressure ulcers: The management of pressure ulcers in primary and secondary care, NICE Clinical Guideline (2005)
+- Pressure ulcers: prevention and management of pressure ulcers; NICE Clinical Guideline (April 2014)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.